 The history of espadrilles

 Meet the quintessential summer shoe: espadrilles.
-This ubiquitous vacation staple takes it’s name from the Catalan word ‘espardenya’, which is used to describe the canvas shoe with a coiled rope sole and vertical stitching.
-While the shoes are the sandal of choice today for everyone from fashion influencers to celebrities on the red carpet, espadrilles were actually the common footwear of peasant folk while the wealthy initially wore leather and silk made footwear.
+This ubiquitous vacation staple takes it’s name from the Catalan word ‘espardenya’.
+It describes the canvas shoe with a coiled rope sole and vertical stitching.
+The shoes are the sandal of choice today for everyone from fashion influencers to celebrities on the red carpet.
+However, espadrilles were actually the common footwear of peasant folk.
+So, the wealthy initially wore leather and silk made footwear.
 Espadrilles signified the class distinction simply by the people’s choice of footwear.

 History